403studios/stack-ws/README.md

 2. Create any required test charters.
 Once complete, set up a quick review session and present your test charters to the team.

-3. Execute your test charters.
+3. Execute your test session.
 On a small-scale project like this, each test session should take less than 30 minutes.
 Larger projects will generally have a longer test session time.
 One of the disadvantages of session-based testing is reproducibility so be sure to gather evidence and take good notes to capture your observations as you're executing test sessions.
 You may be asked to try to reproduce your observations.

-4. Once complete, review and reflect on your completed test sessions.
-Some possible questions to ask yourself - What did you do?
-What did you observe?
-How do you feel about the quality of this charter?
-What new testing opportunities have you discovered?
+4. Once each your test session is complete, prepare a Test Session Report.
+The Test Session report should consist of the following sections:

+  - Session charter
+  - Session length
+  - Task breakdown
+  - Data files
+  - Test notes
+  - Issues
+  - Bugs

+Further info about Test Session Reports can be found [Here](https://simonsaysnomore.wordpress.com/2014/08/19/session-based-test-layout-session-report/).

-5. Setup a debriefing session to review your findings and discuss your results.
+6. Once all test charters are complete, setup a debriefing session to review your findings and discuss your results.

 **Important Note:** Don't be shy!
 Ask questions if you're unsure of what to do.
 The goal of this exercise is not to trick you or evaluate your psychic abilities.
 We both get more out of this exercise if you ask questions and provide feedback along the way.